Find the Right Fit: The 6 Considerations for Choosing a Soccer Club

 The youth soccer industry can be a tough one to navigate.

-Unlike anywhere else in the world, there are comparably less ‘top-level’ organizations despite the country boasting more registered youth soccer players than many of the world’s leading soccer nations.
-There are multiple arguments as to the reason for this with many laying the blame with US Soccer/MLS and the almost unique closed market that makes up the US Soccer pyramid.
+Unlike anywhere else in the world, there are comparatively fewer ‘top-level’ organizations despite the country boasting more registered youth soccer players than many of the world’s leading soccer nations.
+There are multiple arguments for this, with many laying the blame on US Soccer/MLS and the almost unique closed market that makes up the US Soccer pyramid.

-Therefore, organizations must consider differing expectations and choose to prioritize those which reflect their values and goals as a club.
-Before a parent chooses which club to send their young player to, it’s important to consider a number of factors to ensure that their experience matches the expectations they set for themselves.
+Therefore, organizations must consider differing expectations and prioritize those that reflect their club’s values and goals.
+Before a parent chooses which club to send their young player to, it’s important to consider several factors to ensure their experience matches the expectations they set for themselves.

 Geography

-Most of us can agree, sitting in a car for long periods of time isn’t fun.
+Most of us can agree that sitting in a car for long periods isn’t fun.
 For players or parents!

-Before choosing a club, it’s important to consider the required travel– for practices, games, and tournaments.
-Ultimately, the goal of youth sport is to promote a healthy lifestyle, and when a 2-hour car ride each way is attached on a school night, the desire to remain active forever may be tarnished.
+Before choosing a club, it’s important to consider the required travel for practices, games, and tournaments.
+Ultimately, the goal of youth sport is to promote a healthy lifestyle, and when a 2-hour car ride each way is required on a school night, the desire to remain active forever may be tarnished.

-Of course, there are instances which require a significant sacrifice of time and travel.
+Of course, there are instances that require a significant sacrifice of time and travel.
 And for some, that extended travel isn’t as much a dread.
-So, it’s important to consider the effects of signing up for a club which geographically puts this strain on both the athlete and their parents/guardians.
+So, it’s important to consider the effects of joining a club that requires travel, which can put strain on both the athlete and their parents/guardians.

-Staying local, regardless of your player’s ability can help to promote healthy competition between local organizations, thus diminishing the need for regional travel to compete.
-It can also help to keep your player engaged with the game through representing a local organization whilst creating social bonds with others from similar locations.
+Staying local, regardless of your player’s ability, can help to promote healthy competition between local organizations, thus diminishing the need for regional travel to compete.
+It can also help keep your player engaged in the game by representing a local organization while creating social bonds with others from similar locations.

 Questions to consider:

-• Can clubs closer to me provide the necessary quality of teammates and coaches for my player?
+- Can clubs closer to me provide the quality of teammates and coaches my player needs?

 Goals

 When setting out on your soccer journey, it’s of paramount importance to assess and set your own personal goals.
-Is it your player’s dream to play at the top level or is it to engage on more of a social level whilst fostering a lifelong passion for the game which will pass beyond the limits of youth soccer?
+Is it your player’s dream to play at the top level, or is it to engage on more of a social level whilst fostering a lifelong passion for the game that will pass beyond the limits of youth soccer?

-Before you begin, both the player and the parent need to understand what it takes to make it at the highest levels and then set goals accordingly.
-If this is the goal then your player needs to play and train with like-minded individuals whilst receiving the necessary support from their club.
+Before you begin, both the player and the parent need to understand what it takes to reach the highest levels and set goals accordingly.
+If this is the goal, then your player needs to play and train with like-minded individuals whilst receiving the necessary support from their club.

 However, the majority of youth players either aren’t setting their sights firmly on the top or don’t possess the drive and determination needed.
 And that’s OK!!!
-It then becomes important to find a club which will foster a love for the game, develop your player’s skills and create a social environment which will keep your player healthy and involved in soccer for life.
+It then becomes important to find a club that will foster a love for the game, develop your player’s skills, and create a social environment that will keep your player healthy and involved in soccer for life.

 There is always the chance that your player’s goals will change and they have different experiences, so before making your decision, honestly define your goals and ensure you/your player understand what that goal means at that moment in time.
-Whether that be professional soccer, playing in high school, or lifelong participation, you can then find the right fit for you.
+Whether that be professional soccer, high school play, or lifelong participation, you can find the right fit for you.

 Questions to consider: